TERRORW0LF/LSL-Discordbot/README.md

   - `!help [command]` sends a detailed information about the given command.
   - `!version` sends the current version of the bot.
   - `!incomplete` sends all completed and incompleted maps.
-  - `!rank` sends the current rank the the user on the given map.
+  - `!rank` sends the current rank of the user on the given season, mode, or map.
   - `!submit` submits a run to the google Form corresponding to the given season.
   - `!delete` deletes a run from the google Spreadsheet corresponding to the given season.
   - `!wr` sends the current wr corresponding to the given parameters.